First Hydrogen Ferry

 Because fuel cells are plug-and-play zero-emission replacements for internal combustion engines.
 They are an essential technology that will help the marine industry address greenhouse gas (GHG) emissions on the water and in ports.

-In today’s blog, you’ll learn how the marine industry is responding to calls to reduce emissions, and how fuel cells are the best-suited technology for marine applications—allowing the industry to meet its sustainability objectives.
+In this blog, you’ll learn how the marine industry is responding to calls to reduce emissions, and how fuel cells are the best-suited technology for marine applications—allowing the industry to meet its sustainability objectives.

 Why does the marine industry need to commit to zero emissions?